jphafner/physicsAMC/README.md

 I am also aware that most online solutions are simply not an option for many high school teachers.

 My main goals are to bring some basic ideas from computer science to teaching.
-Grading should be fast, student feedback should be lengthy.
+Grading should be fast, student feedback should be prompt and thorough.

 This README is written with the hopes of being comprehensible to a computer literate physics teacher.
 If you describe yourself as above, and find this incomprehensible, I consider that a bug.